 Obtain your CPA License in South Dakota

-If you are licensed in a different state that is considered to be substantially equivalent to South Dakota but want to establish a principal place of business in South Dakota, you may apply for a reciprocal license.
+If you are licensed as a Certified Public Accountant in a different state that is considered to be substantially equivalent to South Dakota but want to establish a principal place of business in South Dakota, you may apply for a reciprocal license.
 You will simply complete and submit the application for a reciprocal certificate and the authorization to exchange information forms.
 Once the SDBOA verifies with your current state that your license is in good standing, you will receive your South Dakota CPA certificate in the mail.
 If your license is from the U.S. Virgin Islands, it is not considered to be substantially equivalent.
 In order to qualify for reciprocity, you must be able to show the following:

 - In the past 10 years, you have had at least four years of experience working as a CPA after getting your license in the other state;